-The investigators, using a unique network of contacts developed during their years as security and intelligence consultants, wanted to collect first-hand information and assess the entity of this specific traffic, beyond anecdotes and rumors.
+The investigators, using a unique network of contacts developed during their years as security and intelligence consultants, including working with Somali political figures, wanted to collect first-hand information and assess the entity of this specific traffic, beyond anecdotes and rumors.
 The picture they got was tragic for the elephants and very worrying for all of us…

 After several meetings with traders, traffickers, poachers and even ex-warlords, they found an indisputable financial trail between the illicit trade in ivory and al-Shabaab.
 The investigation detailed how al-Shabaab acts as a middleman, filling orders from agents in end-user countries in Asia or the Gulf states.
 It confirmed that the terrorist group pays better than average prices, making them desirable buyers of illicit ivory from small-medium brokers.